-- Developed relationship with regular customers while encouraging others to become return customers through excellent customer service.
+- Developed relationships with regular customers while encouraging others to become return customers through excellent customer service.

-- Kept track of tabs accurately and handled money responsibly.
+- Kept track of tabs accurately and handled money responsibly and provided change accurately.

-- Developed foundational bartending skills by shadowing head bartender closely and observing carefully.
+- Developed foundational bartending skills by shadowing the head bartender closely and observing carefully.

-- Practiced entire drink catalogue daily, refining technique until met with head bartender approval.
+- Practiced the entire drink catalog of 30 drinks, refining technique until met with the head bartender’s approval.

 - Interacted with customers professionally and put interpersonal communication skills into practice to build relationships.

 - Provided excellent customer service to all guests at all times, paying special attention to accurately filling drink orders.

 - Polished glassware, bussed tables and removed debris to keep customer areas clean.